dsjlee/coin-list/README.md

 # CoinList
-Progressive Web Application built with Angular 6 Material Design components. <br>
+Progressive Web Application built with Angular 7 Material Design components. <br>
 Displays Cryptocurrency data from Coinmarketcap's pro API v1

 Demo of running application: https://dsjlee.github.io <br>
-For mobile devices, click "Add to home screen" in browser to install as app.
+Can be installed on mobile devices or on desktop as Windows 10 app from browsers support it.

 Using CMC's pro-API requires your own server-side application acting as proxy service due to following limitation: